 - 1 cup powdered sugar, sifted

-- 1 Tbsp lemon juice
+- 1 tablespoon lemon juice

-- 3 tsp milk
+- 3 teaspoon milk

 Instructions

-- In a small bowl combine the flour, baking powder, baking soda, lemon zest, and salt.
+- In a small bowl, combine the flour, baking powder, baking soda, lemon zest, and salt.
 Set aside.

 - In the bowl of a stand mixer fitted with the paddle attachment (or using an electric mixer) cream the softened butter and sugar together at medium-high speed until pale and fluffy, about 4 minutes.
 Scrape the sides of the bowl as needed.